 - 1. The Business Call to Action Alliance (BCtA) project is a United Nations Development Programme (UNDP) Direct Implementation Modality (DIM) project, with a start date of June 2014 and an end date of June 2017.
 The budget is US\$9,175,404, with funds provided by the Dutch Ministry of Foreign Affairs, Swedish International Development Cooperation Agency (SIDA), UK Department for International Development (DFID), US Agency for International Development (USAID), and the Ministry of Foreign Affairs of the Government of Finland. - 2.
 The project's primary goal is to create 'a global advocacy platform providing public recognition for the private sector's contribution to development.'
 Its mission is to 'challenge companies to advance core business activities that are inclusive of poor populations and thus contribute to the achievement of sustainable development goals.'
-The project is premised on the idea that the platform will facilitate and support engagements between private businesses and low-income people 'as consumers, producers, suppliers, and distributors' and otherwise increase employment opportunities.
+The project is premised on the idea that the platform will encourage and support engagements between private businesses and low-income people 'as consumers, producers, suppliers, and distributors' and otherwise increase employment opportunities.
+To achieve this, companies join the BCtA by making inclusive business commitments aimed at improving the lives and livelihoods of people living at the base of the economic pyramid.
+However, the project does not link specific businesses to specific individuals; it encourages and provides non-financial support to businesses to adopt business activities that engage low-income people as described above.
 UNDP hosts the Secretariat and serves on the Donor Steering Committee (DSC) with the aforementioned donor institutions.
-Collaborating institutions include the United Nations Global Compact and the Inter-American Development Bank's Opportunities for the Majority Initiative. - 3.
-On 18 February 2016, the SECU within the UNDP Office of Audit and Investigations (OAI) registered a complaint from the Bugala Farmers Association (BFA) of Uganda relating to the BCtA project.
-The complaint asserted that BCtA's admission of Bidco Africa (Bidco), a Kenyabased multinational consumer-goods company, onto the BCtA platform violated UNDP's Social and Environmental Standards (SES).
+Collaborating institutions include the United Nations Global Compact. - 3.
+On 18 February 2016, the Social and Environmental Compliance Unit (SECU) within the UNDP Office of Audit and Investigations (OAI) registered a complaint from the Bugala Farmers Association (BFA) of Uganda relating to the BCtA project.
+The complaint asserted that BCtA's admission of Bidco Africa (Bidco), a Kenya-based multinational consumer-goods company, onto the BCtA platform violated UNDP's Social and Environmental Standards (SES).
 The grievances expressed against Bidco largely relate to Bidco's involvement in a palm oil farm in Kalangala, Uganda. - 4.
 In May and June of 2016, SECU conducted field work in Uganda, the location of the complainants, and Turkey, where the BCtA Secretariat and relevant UNDP staff are located.
 In Uganda, SECU interviewed the complainants, Bidco staff, local government officials, and other relevant stakeholders, to investigate complaint allegations.
-In Turkey, SECU interviewed senior management at the UNDP International Center for Private Sector Development, which houses the BCtA Secretariat, to gain a deeper understanding of BCtA particularly its admission, due diligence, and screening processes conducted on prospective member companies. - 5.
-The investigation, including field work, was focused on the adequacy of UNDP's due diligence and related transparency in the context of the BCtA project not on whether Bidco has, or has not, violated human rights or is complicit in human rights violations.
-The latter determination is beyond the scope of this report. - 6.
-After the fieldwork and additional research, SECU concluded that the processes employed by UNDP for admission of Bidco were not consistent with UNDP policies.
-To help ensure UNDP's compliance with its policies, SECU makes several recommendations, the most significant of which include the following points:
+In Turkey, SECU interviewed senior management at the UNDP Istanbul International Center for Private Sector in Development, which houses the BCtA Secretariat, to gain a deeper understanding of BCtA particularly its admission, due diligence, and screening processes conducted on prospective member companies.